alexfloripavieira/verificacao_cpf_cnpj/README.md

 _________________________________________________________________________________________________________________________________________________________________________________

-# After running all instances, in the browser at localHost 127.0.0.1 on port 8000, access the user interface for CPF or CNPJ  verification of CPF #
+# After running all instances, in the browser at localHost 127.0.0.1 on port 8000, access the user interface for CPF or CNPJ  verification #

 # Após rodar todas as instancias, no navegador em localHost  127.0.0.1 na porta 8000 acessar a interface do usuario para verificação de CPF ou CNPJ #